- The Oriental Institute Publication Program

 On October 27, 2004, the faculty of the Oriental Institute, led by Director Gil J. Stein, unanimously voted to issue all new publications both in print and online, printed copies to be sold and online copies to be free, and all older titles to be processed for complimentary download from the Institute’s website as time and funds permit.
 The project was completed October 1, 2013, with the Publications Office gathering together more than 700 titles, 128,000 files, in 510 gigabytes of data.
 We are certain the complimentary worldwide distribution of 700+ titles would very much please James Henry Breasted.

-Notes for Authors and Editors
+Manuscript Guidelines and Templates for Authors and Editors